VisionEval/VisionEval.github.io/category/download.md

 Previous versions are [available here](https://github.com/VisionEval/VisionEval-Dev/releases).

+*Developers* can find the latest development branch in `development-next` branch of the [VisionEval-Dev](https://github.com/VisionEval/VisionEval-Dev) repository.

 ## Install for Windows

-After installing R 4.1.0 and downloading the VE Installer from the link above, unzip the folder to the destination folder of your choice.
+After installing R 4.1.2 and downloading the VE Installer from the link above, unzip the folder to the destination folder of your choice.

 To complete the installation and start VisionEval, simply:
    - Double-click **<tt>VisionEval.Rproj</tt>**